SumoLogic/sumologic-documentation/docs/manage/users-and-roles/users/change-users-email-address.md

 ---
 id: change-users-email-address
+title: Change a User's Email Address
 ---

-# Change a User's Email Address
+#

 As a Sumo Logic Administrator, you can change a user’s email address.